adesege/vite-plugin-laravel-i18next/README.md

 - Hot Module Replacement (HMR) support for seamless development
 - Export multiple translation files per language (namespaces)

+## Why i18next?

+i18next is a comprehensive internationalization framework that provides:

+- **Ease of Use**: Simple API and extensive documentation.
+- **Flexibility**: Supports various backends, including JSON, YAML, and more.
+- **Compatibility**: Works seamlessly with React, Vue, Angular, and other frameworks.
+- **Advanced Features**: Pluralization, interpolation, context, and more.
+- **Community Support**: Large community and active maintenance.

 ## Installation

 You can install the package via npm or yarn: